Share your insights

 Prognosis

-• Early detection and treatment generally lead to better outcomes.
+• Early detection and treatment are crucial to prevent permanent neurological damage, and can generally lead to better outcomes.

 No comments yet πŸ˜‰